BaligaArjun/Data-manipulation-Python/README.md

   Tools Used

-* Python Jupyter Nootbook (for cleaning and preparing the data)
+* Python Jupyter Notebook (for cleaning and preparing the data)
 * Power BI (for building the dashboard and visuals)